vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <pre>--user '<i>esxi_or_vcenter_server_usern@me</i>'</pre>

-You can also specify the username in the URL that you pass to `vic-machine create` in the `target` option, in which case the `user` option is not required.
+You can specify the username in the URL that you pass to `vic-machine create` in the `target` option, in which case the `user` option is not required.

+You can configure a VCH so that it uses a non-administrator account for post-deployment operations by specifying the [`--ops-user`](#--ops-user) option.

 ### `--password` ###